dopt/odopt/packages/@dopt/mercator/README.md

 > undefined
 ```

-This is because [key equality](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map#key_equality) is based on the SameValueZero algorithm.
+Standard maps use a [key equality](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map#key_equality) SameValueZero algorithm.
+Mercator instead calls `JSON.stringify` on the key and uses it as the key for its underlying map.

-Great for in memory data structures where the key is naturally a composite.
+Great for in memory data structures where the key is naturally a composite (like an array or an object).